yatian-liu/yatian-liu.github.io/index.md

 A first-year Master's student at the University of Michigan, majoring in Computer Science and Engineering.
-Interested in the field of human-computer interaction and interactive embedded systems and currently working on relevant projects.
+Interested in the field of human-computer interaction, interactive embedded systems, and the general electronics industry and currently working on relevant projects.

+*The information about my projects on the website is not very up to date.
+For most recent information, please have a look at the Projects section of my [LinkedIn homepage](https://www.linkedin.com/in/yatliu), thank you!
+You can still learn about my personal characters on this website.*

 I transferred to University of Michigan, Ann Arbor in 2019, and before that I studied Electrical and Computer Engineering at the [UM-SJTU Joint